Odhiambo-20/Ticket-Snipper/README.md

-# Welcome to your Ticket SNipper  app
+# Welcome to Your Ticket Snipper App

-## Project info
+## Project Info

 This is a native cross-platform mobile app.

-**Platform**: Native iOS & Android app, exportable to web **Framework**: Expo Router + React Native
+**Platform**: Native iOS & Android app, exportable to web

-### **Use your preferred code editor**
+**Framework**: Expo Router + React Native

+### Use Your Preferred Code Editor

 If you want to work locally using your own code editor, you can clone this repo and push changes.
-Pushed changes will also be reflected in Rork.
+Pushed changes will be reflected in your project environment.

 If you are new to coding and unsure which editor to use, we recommend Cursor.
-If you're familiar with terminals, try Claude Code.

-The only requirement is having Node.js & Bun installed - [install Node.js with nvm](https://github.com/nvm-sh/nvm) and [install Bun](https://bun.sh/docs/installation)
+The only requirement is having Node.js & Bun installed - [install Node.js with nvm](https://github.com/nvm-sh/nvm) and [install Bun](https://bun.sh/docs/installation).

 Follow these steps: